 Clean your tandem bike after each ride.
 Use a soft cloth to wipe down the frame and components.
 Pay extra attention to the chains, gears, and brakes.

-Don’t forget the pedals.
-Remove them periodically to clean and re-grease the threads.
+Do not forget the pedals.
+Take them off now and then to clean and oil the threads.

 Performing Periodic Safety Inspections